r-pufky/docs/apps/gpg/README.md

 1. Open browser, click on `IRONKEY` to automount to `/media/amnesia/IRONKEY`.

 ### Reset Ironkey
-Do this if fresh ironkey, or creating a new master key. **Data destructive**.
+Do this if fresh Ironkey, or creating a new master key. **Data destructive**.

 Initalize Device
 ```bash